CarbonPackages/Carbon.Hyphen/README.md

 ## Make hyphens easier

 Optional word-breaks are hard to enter in Neos CMS.
-This package provides a fusion wrapper for [phpSyllable]
+This package provides a Fusion wrapper for [phpSyllable]

 ## Installation